Indian National Congress: Social affairs

 Under Narsimha Rao's premiership, the Panchayati Raj and Municipal Government got constitutional status.
-With the enactment of the 73rd and 74th amendments to the constitution, a new chapter, Part- IX added to the constitution.
+With the enactment of the 73rd and 74th amendments to the constitution, a new chapter, Part- IX (Panchayats) and Part IX-A (Municipalities) added to the constitution.
 States have been given the flexibility to take into consideration their geographical, politico-administrative, and other consideration while adopting the Panchayati-raj system.
 In both panchayats and municipal bodies, in an attempt to ensure that there is inclusiveness in local self-government, reservations for SC/ST and women were implemented.

 After independence, Congress advocated the idea of establishing Hindi as the sole national language of India.
+The Constitution of India, in Part XVII and specifically Article 351, addresses the promotion and development of Hindi.
+This article instructs the Union to promote the spread of Hindi so that it can serve as a medium to express India’s diverse culture and be enriched by incorporating elements from other languages without losing its essential character.
 Nehru led the faction of the Congress party which promoted Hindi as the lingua franca of the Indian nation.
-However, the non-Hindi-speaking Indian states especially Tamil Nadu opposed it and wanted the continued use of the English language.
+However, the non-Hindi-speaking Indian states, especially Tamil Nadu, opposed it and wanted the continued use of the English language.
 Lal Bahadur Shastri's tenure witnessed several protests and riots including the Madras anti-Hindi agitation of 1965.
 Shashtri's appealed to agitators to withdraw the movement and assured them that the English would continue to be used as the official language as long as the non-Hindi speaking states wanted.
 Indira Gandhi assuaged the sentiments of the non-Hindi speaking states by getting the Official Languages Act amended in 1967 to provide that the use of English could continue until a resolution to end the use of the language was passed by the legislature of every state that had not adopted use Hindi as its official language, and by each house of the Indian Parliament.
 This was a guarantee of de facto use of both Hindi and English as official languages, thus establishing bilingualism in India.
 The step led to the end of the anti-Hindi protests and riots in states.

-Section 377 of the Indian Penal Code, which, among other things, criminalizes homosexuality, erstwhile Congress president Rahul Gandhi said, "Sexuality is a matter of personal freedom and should be left to individuals".
+Following the Supreme Court’s final 2018 decision to abolish Section 377, the INC reiterated that personal freedom must be upheld for all citizens.
+Section 377 of the Indian Penal Code, which, among other things, criminalises homosexuality; former Congress president Rahul Gandhi said, "Sexuality is a matter of personal freedom and should be left to individuals".
 Leading party figure and former Finance Minister P. Chidambaram stated that the Navtej Singh Johar v.
 Union of India judgment must be quickly reversed".
-On 18 December 2015, Shashi Tharoor leading member of the party introduced a private member's bill to replace Section 377 in the Indian Penal Code and decriminalize consensual same-sex relations.
+On 18 December 2015, Shashi Tharoor leading member of the party introduced a private member's bill to replace Section 377 in the Indian Penal Code and decriminalise consensual same-sex relations.
 The bill was defeated in the first reading.
-In March 2016, Tharoor again reintroduce the private member's bill to decriminalize homosexuality but was voted down for the second time.
+In March 2016, Tharoor again reintroduce the private member's bill to decriminalise homosexuality but was voted down for the second time.